 I started my career in C/C++ compilers, moved on to household robotics, then I lead the UI dev team for Microsoft Band.
 I founded a startup, worked on HBO Max during their big launch, and now I'm working in ML/AI.
 I believe that LLMs are the first paradigm shift in computing since the smart phone revolution, and I'm excited that I've had a chance to be part of two revolutions in personal computing during my career.

-As a possible result of my time in Microsoft Health, all my hobbies are physical in nature, including BJJ, Kickboxing, and (previously) MMA training.
+As a possible result of my time in Microsoft Health, I picked up a lot of physical hobbies, including BJJ, Kickboxing, and (previously) MMA training.

 You can get in touch with me on Twitter or Telegram at TheDevlinB.